Omnikar/undag/README.md

 the variable name with `$` (`$foo`).
-Note, however, that unlike with shell commands, variable access via `$` cannot be performed within a string argument to interpolate the value of the variable into the string (`"foo $bar baz"`); variable accesses must be standalone arguments.
+Note, however, that unlike with shell commands, variable access via `$` cannot be performed within a string argument to interpolate the value of the variable into the string (INVALID: `"foo $bar baz"`); variable accesses must be standalone arguments.
 As mentioned, even numerical arguments are interpreted as strings by default;
 however, variables can be set to numerical values by prefixing the number with `#` (`#16`).
 Currently, only integers are supported.